dymmond/esmerald/docs/routing/routes.md

 ## Include

-Includes are unique to Esmerald, very similar to the `Mount` of Starlette but more powerful and with more control and feature and allows:
+Includes are unique to Esmerald, very similar to the `Include` of Lilya but more powerful and with more control and feature and allows:

-1. Scalability without issues (thanks to Starlette).
+1. Scalability without issues (thanks to Lilya).
 2. Clean routing design.
 3. Separation of concerns.
 4. Separation of routes.